 - ❌ A lack of updates is the first factor that makes DiskWarrior an inferior data recovery solution.
-The developers have not updated the code since September of 2018.
-DiskWarrior only supports macOS versions up to 11.0, so you can’t run the tool on new or updated Macs or MacBooks.
-Data loss is a serious issue and recovering with an outdated tool is not recommended.
+Until recently, the developers had not updated the code since September 2018.
+DiskWarrior only supported macOS versions up to 11.0, which meant that you couldn’t run the tool on new or updated Macs or MacBooks.
+However, in February 2023, the developers finally released version 5.3, which introduced the following:

 - ❗ Limited functionality and features are another reason DiskWarrior users may be interested in obtaining similar software as a replacement.
 For instance, DiskWarrior does not support the APFS files system which is used by a majority of Mac users.
 The tool only supports repairing directories and files on HFS or HFS+ filesystems, severely limiting its utility as a data recovery solution.

 - ⚠️ Doesn’t truly recover the data.
 If your data loss issue pertains to file system problems that can be resolved by repairing HFS and HFS+ storage devices, you are in luck.
 However, it’s important to note that DiskWarrior does not recover deleted data in the conventional sense, unlike the alternative solutions we present in this article.